sewh/watchme/README.md

 ## Usage

-With acme running: `watchme command [arguments]`
+With acme running: `watchme glob command [arguments]` e.g. `watchme '*.go' go vet` to run the `go vet` tool whenever a '.go' file changes.

-This will watch the current working directory for any changes and re-run `command [arguments]` in an acme window when a file gets modified or created.
+watchme will automatically refresh the list of globbed files, so you don't need to re-run watchme each time you add a new file.